platers/obsidian-linter/docs/rules.md

 Alias: `remove-multiple-spaces`

-Removes or multiple consecutive spaces.
-Ignores Spaces at the beginning and ending of the line.
+Removes two or more consecutive spaces.
+Ignores spaces at the beginning and ending of the line.